na-na-hi/renget/archive/rbo87.md

 "Nada."

-"Augh, the contest is in 2 days and we have NOTHING.
+"Augh, the party is in 2 days and we have NOTHING.
 It'll take a Giant miracle to get us out of this situation."

 "Giant...?
 Huh?"